life-itself/tao/git/README.md

-clone --you now have a local copy of the repo --> file[Make changes to a file] file --changes are not yet staged --> Stage[Stage files] Stage --write a commit message and... --> Commit[Commit  the changes to your local repo] Commit --> Push[Push your changes to the remote repo in Gitlab]
+clone --you now have a local copy of the repo --> file[Make changes to a file] file --changes are not yet staged --> Stage[Stage files] Stage --write a commit message and... --> Commit[Commit  the changes to your local repo] Commit --> Push[Push your changes to the remote repo in GitHub]

 ```